Development of the Electronic Communications Sector

 In line with Digital Agenda the Lithuanian government develop the high-speed broadband communication infrastructure in areas where the development of the infrastructure and the provision of electronic services cannot be ensured by the market, and to promote competition in the market for broadband communication as well as the use of the broadband communication services.

 In order to achieve the objectives mentioned above, in 2018 the implementation of the third stage of broadband development in rural areas began – the new generation Internet access infrastructure development project NGA.
 During the implementation of the project, the next-generation Internet access infrastructure is being further developed in white territories, where the market cannot ensure the development of this infrastructure and the provision of high-speed Internet connection services, by building towers and laying fiber optic cable lines.
-It is planned to build about 20 communication towers and lay about 1,210 km of fiber optic cable lines.
+It is built 20 communication towers and laid about 1,210 km of fiber optic cable lines.

 Digital Television

-In 2022 627,2 thousand subscribers used pay television (pay-TV) services.
+In 2025 501 thousand subscribers used pay television (pay-TV) services.
 The number of IPTV service subscribers exceeded the number of users using cable TV networks.
-In 2022 the number of IPTV subscribers was 51,2 percent of all pay TV subscribers - their number increased by 3,7 percent during the year.
+In 2025 the number of IPTV subscribers was 62 percent of all pay TV subscribers, the number of users using cable TV networks- 31 percent, sattelite TV-8 percent.